-Helping Hand scheme
+Helping Hand assistance card

 Recite Me: accessibility and language support is at the top right of the page.

-The yellow card holds a brief written instruction for the driver that can be shown upon boarding the bus.
+The yellow assistance card holds a brief written instruction for the driver that can be shown upon boarding the bus.
 The driver is immediately made aware of the customer's needs or requirements without the customer having to verbally communicate it.

 The service user led scheme is now being used off the bus as well as - in taxis, shops and leisure establishments like the cinema.